-Mr Mathew Walker Executive Director
+Mr Mathew Walker Non-executive Director Age: 45

 Mr Walker has extensive experience in public company management and in the provision of corporate advice.
 Specialising in the natural resources sector, Mr Walker has served as Executive Chairman or Managing Director for public companies with mineral interests in North America, South America, Africa, Eastern Europe, Australia and Asia.
 Currently he serves as Chairman of Blue River Mining Limited.
 He is also Chairman of corporate advisory firm Cicero Corporate Services based in London, UK.